sanil-shrestha/foodie_pal/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
 * You have installed the latest version of [Android Studio](https://developer.android.com/studio)
+* You have gradle installed in your system.

 ## Framework and Tools
 The application is developed using the following frameworks and tools: